Home

 really going to let your cat starve to death?
 I doubt it!

-eating.
-This is that cats who do not eat may develop a condition called
+Cats who do not eat may develop a very

 hepatic lipidosis (fatty liver disease) where the